PrusWielki/ccg-logistic-regression/README.md

 In particular it involves the implementation of such algorithm from scratch and comparison to the Logistic Regression available in scikit-learn package.

+The details of the data and algorithms used are in the solution.ipynb and in the ./report/report.pdf

 # Requirements

 All the scripts have been executed with [Python 3.13.2](https://www.python.org/).
 [Pyenv](https://github.com/pyenv/pyenv) can be used to easily manage your python installations.
 It is recommended to create a python environment in the cloned repository: